“Though he may stumble, he will not fall, for the Lord upholds him with his hand.” Psalm 37:24

 ‘Whew, that was close’, she thinks.
 ‘I’m glad Daddy had a firm hold of my hand’

 This is how intimately involved our Father God with us, as His children.

 Verse 23 of this Psalm says that “The Lord directs the steps of the godly.”
-Your Father, takes you by the hand and leads you, directing your steps, so that you won’t fall.
+Your Father, takes you by the hand and leads you, directing your steps, so that, even if you do trip, you won’t fall flat on your face.

 God shows us, teaches and instructs us, where to put our feet.

 Sometimes, like toddlers, we try to assert our independence; we try to wrench our hand out of God’s and say, like children do – “I can do it”.

 But we really can’t do it on our own, and we never have to.